DDMAL/ISMIR2020/call_for_volunteers.md

 img: volunteers.jpg
 summary: ISMIR 2020 is looking for volunteers!
 ---

+# Update

+The call for volunteers is **closed** now.

+Thank you to all of our 35 volunteers who offered their help during ISMIR 2020!

+# Call for volunteers

 For the next ISMIR conference, which will be hosted online, we are looking for **20 volunteers** from all around the world.

 The volunteers will help to support the 24-hour schedule over the 6 days of the conference, from 10-16 October 2020.

 Each volunteer will cover **three 4-hour shifts**.

-If you are interested in volunteering for ISMIR 2020, please fill in this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=7O9-0kcq50uYHg-Jd_ox2Jg0mUU3u6ZIjMwHnK9F5nFURDVPUThEMVcxRThHQ1dDS0NaUEJVWFhGWC4u).
+If you are interested in volunteering for ISMIR 2020, please fill in this **form** (closed).

 We will be accepting applications until 15 September 2020, however, we may close them sooner if we have enough people.
 Please apply soon if you are interested!